arzow-m/animal-ml/README.md

-# 🐾 Animal Classifier Using K-Nearest Neighbors (KNN)
+# 🐾 Animal Classifier Using ML

 This project processes structured animal data from `.txt` and `.csv` files, extracting relevant details such as animal names, binary features, and class labels.
 It implements a K-Nearest Neighbors (KNN) classification system to categorize animal species based on feature similarity.